emirdemirel/Supervised_Mode_Recognition/README.md

     git clone https://github.com/emirdemirel/Supervised_Mode_Recognition.git

    3) Initiate the docker image using following command.
+You may need to access with superuser permission.

      docker-compose up

+   Then access localhost:8888 on your browser and when asked for a password use 'mir'.

+   4) Open the Jupyter notebook  'Chroma-based_ModeRecognition_in_Multi-culturalContext.ipynb' for the implementation of the work presented in paper [1].

    Authors